What is financial modeling?”

 If you work in financing activities, you will have to perform this one and the budget model above around the same time.

-Sometimes you might even have to combine them so as to understand how the company sits financially on the overall.
+Sometimes you might even have to combine them so as to understand how the company sits financially overall.

 Please understand that the list I have presented to you above does not include all the best practices that exist.